Datamwin/Creditworthiness-Prediction-With-Machine-Learning/README.md

-# Loan-Eligibility-Project-With-Machine-Learning
+# Creditworthiness-Prediction-With-Machine-Learning
-Predicting Loan Eligibility of Applicants
+Predicting whether an applicant is credit-worthy or not.
 ### Project Objectives
-In this project, different **Machine Learning Models** are built and the best is selected to assist a bank that has received loan applications than it typically receives, predict applicants who are eligible (Creditworthy) for the loan and those that are not.
+In this project, different **Machine Learning Models** are built and the best is selected to assist a bank that has received more loan applications than it typically receives; predict applicants who are eligible (Creditworthy) for the loan and those who are not.

-Besides the prediction, the management team wants to know important features used  by the model for further decisons.
+Besides the prediction, the management team wants to know important features used  by the model for further decisions.

-### Table of Content
+### Project Phases
 1. Data importation

 2. Exploratory data analysis, data cleaning, and Feature engineering